First Business proudly supports the community...

 First Business, along with GPS Education Partners, is pleased to announce the establishment of a $75,000 scholarship fund for local students interested in manufacturing.
 This new scholarship will provide financial assistance to create opportunities for those wanting to participate in the innovative 21 month program, or the new Advance Manufacturing Certificate Pathway.
 First Business provided the intial invesment of $75,000 to establish the scholarship fund.

-First Business Bank Milwaukee employees support and are featured in the United Way Live United campaign for Waukesha County.
-First Business Bank Milwaukee employees have also contributed to the Sausage 5K run/wayk, and the RiverWalk for Breast Cancer in Waukesha (pictured right).
+Milwaukee employees support and are featured in the United Way Live United campaign for Waukesha County.
+Milwaukee employees have also contributed to the Sausage 5K run/walk, the RiverWalk for Breast Cancer in Waukesha, and the My Kidneys Run/Walk. (pictured right).
+First Business friends and family participated in the My Kidneys Run/Walk in support of the National Kidney Foundation of Wisconsin.
+The team was sponsored by the First Business Wellness Committee in honor of First Business employee Sarah Szejn's brave husband Jason for donating a kidney to his sister Julie.

 Each entity has a corporate contributions committee that evaluates all requests for contributions and ensures that each need is given thoughtful consideration.
 All of our funds are earmarked for local charitable causes, with grants made to not-for-profit entities.